TrinathSai-Mudundi/tfmagrp24/README.md

 Significant Description of Local Findings App:

-Local Findings -  Main goal is to simplify the process of finding local services such as local a7rac8ons, hospitals and stores.
+Local Findings -  Main goal is to simplify the process of finding local services such as local attractions, hospitals and stores.
 Many local people don’t know about the nearby points of interest or cri8cal services.
 This app helps to connect users with best local a7rac8ons, hospitals and stores, making it easy for them to access and explore what’s available around them